johnrm174/model-railway-signalling/PUBLIC_API.md

              All subsequent changes will be automatically published to remote subscribers Mandatory Parameters:
       *sensor_ids:int - The track sensors to publish (multiple Sensor IDs can be specified)

-THE FOLLOWING FUNCTIONS ARE DEPRECATED:

-configure_networking - Configures the local client and opens a connection to the MQTT broker
-                   Returns whether the connection was successful (or timed out) NOTE THAT THE 'CONFIGURE_NETWORKING' FUNCTION IS NOW DEPRECATED Use the 'configure_mqtt_client' and 'mqtt_broker_connect' functions instead Mandatory Parameters:
-      broker_host:str - The name/IP address of the MQTT broker host to be used network_identifier:str - The name to use for this signalling network (any string) node_identifier:str - The name to use for this node on the network (can be any string) Optional Parameters:
-      broker_port:int - The network port for the broker host (default = 1883)
-      broker_username:str - the username to log into the MQTT Broker (default = None) broker_password:str - the password to log into the MQTT Broker (default = None) mqtt_enhanced_debugging:bool - 'True' to enable additional debug logging (default = False)

-subscribe_to_section_updates - Subscribe to section updates from another node on the network
-      NOTE THAT THIS FUNCTION IS NOW DEPRECATED - use 'subscribe_to_remote_track_section' instead Mandatory Parameters:
-      node:str - The name of the node publishing the track section update feed sec_callback:name - Function to call when an update is received from the remote node Callback returns (item_identifier, section_callback_type.section_updated)
-               item_identifier is a string in the following format "node_id-section_id" *sec_ids:int - The sections to subscribe to (multiple Section_IDs can be specified)

-subscribe_to_signal_updates - Subscribe to signal updates from another node on the network
-      NOTE THAT THIS FUNCTION IS NOW DEPRECATED - use 'subscribe_to_remote_signal' instead Mandatory Parameters:
-      node:str - The name of the node publishing the signal state feed sig_callback:name - Function to call when an update is received from the remote node Callback returns (item_identifier, sig_callback_type.sig_updated)
-               Item Identifier is a string in the following format "node_id-signal_id" *sig_ids:int - The signals to subscribe to (multiple Signal_IDs can be specified)

-subscribe_to_signal_passed_events  - Subscribe to signal passed events from another node
-    NOTE THAT THIS FUNCTION IS NOW DEPRECATED - only pub/subscribe to signal state will be supported from release 4.0.0 (use track sections to achieve the required functionality) Mandatory Parameters:
-      node:str - The name of the node publishing the signal passed event feed sig_callback:name - Function to call when a signal passed event is received Callback returns (item_identifier, sig_callback_type.sig_passed)
-               Item Identifier is a string in the following format "node_id-signal_id" *sig_ids:int - The signals to subscribe to (multiple Signal_IDs can be specified)

-set_signals_to_publish_passed_events - Enable the publication of signal passed events.
-    NOTE THAT THIS FUNCTION IS NOW DEPRECATED - only pub/subscribe to signal state will be supported from release 4.0.0 (use track sections to achieve the required functionality) All subsequent events will be automatically published to remote subscribers Mandatory Parameters:
-      *sig_ids:int - The signals to publish (multiple Signal_IDs can be specified)

-subscribe_to_instrument_updates - Subscribe to instrument updates from another node on the network
-      NOTE THAT THIS FUNCTION IS NOW DEPRECATED - use 'subscribe_to_remote_instrument' instead Mandatory Parameters:
-      node:str - The name of the node publishing the block instrument update feed *inst_ids:int - The instruments to subscribe to (multiple Instrument_IDs can be specified)
 </pre>

 ## Code examples